How to Make a Meditation App Like Headspace or Calm?

 • Subscription

 Subscriptions is the most common monetization model for apps like Headspace.
-The idea behind it is as simple as that: users get unlimited access to all the features as long as they pay for them on a monthly or yearly basis.
-Subscriptions are used by the main industry leaders, so their efficiency and profitability don’t need additional confirmation.
+The idea behind it is as simple as that: users get unlimited access to all the features as long as they pay for them on a monthly or yearly basis. subscription plans are used by the main industry leaders, so their efficiency and profitability don’t need additional confirmation.

 $12.99/month